What does it mean to be EO100™ Certified?

 What does certification to a reputable independent third-party standard mean?

-As more interest builds from natural gas buyers as well as from the financial and investment community, we would like to clarify what certification to the EO100™ Standard for Responsible Energy Development offers and what it does not.
+As more interest builds from natural gas producers, buyers, investors and financiers, we would like to clarify what certification to the EO100™ Standard for Responsible Energy Development offers and what it does not.

 The EO100™ certification is a broad evaluation against all areas of environment, social and governance (ESG) performance and is not a guarantee of a “low methane intensity” gas supply.